Cloud Security Office Hours Banner

 python3 -m pip install --user checkov

-# Trivy in config mode does the same and also covers Dockerfiles and k8s
+# Trivy in config mode does the same job and also covers Dockerfiles, Kubernetes manifests, and more

-# install: brew install trivy (or see aquasecurity.github.io/trivy)
+# install it first: brew install trivy (or see aquasecurity.github.io/trivy)

 Read the output.
 Checkov flags CKV_AWS_* IDs for the public bucket, the wildcard IAM policy, the missing default encryption, and more.
 Map each finding back to the exact resource you wrote, fix them one at a time, and re-scan until the run is clean.
 That loop - write, scan, remediate, re-scan - is precisely what an AppSec / IaC engineer does on every pull request.
 See the CI/CD security page for wiring the same scan into a pipeline.